Timeline

 After a governmental review into quality and educational experience, UHI is praised in the Scottish Grand Committee.

-Four UHI research schools are established.
+Four research schools are established.

-The UHI student council is formed.
+The student council is formed.

 The development of a University of the Highlands and Islands is announced as one of the government's ten key targets in their "Opportunity Scotland" green paper.
 UHI Foundation takes a decision to reconstitute UHI with new structures of governance.

-The first UHI prospectus is launched.
+The first prospectus is launched.

-In detail 2000 - 2005
+2000 - 2005

 2000

-Professor Alistair MacFarlane succeeds Professor Brian Duffield as director and chief executive of UHI on an interim basis.
+Professor Alistair MacFarlane succeeds Professor Brian Duffield as director and chief executive of UHI Limited on an interim basis.

 2001